TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/phase_01.md

 <a id="action3"></a>

-**Action: Identify/establish a `TAS` project and allocation to be used by the Portal for user access control and job submission and resource usage accounting activities**
+**Action: Identify or establish a `TAS` project and allocation to be used by the Portal for user access control and job submission and resource usage accounting activities**

 Any new portal being established must be charged against a project that is officially recognized by TACC.
 Additionally, any computational or storage resources used by the portal on behalf of its users must be charged against a resource allocation associated with the project.
 TACC users who qualify for PI status can initiate new projects in the TACC User Portal and request resource allocations.